w3c/wai-tutorials/source/carousels/structure.html.erb.md

 ### Styled carousel
 {:.ex}

 The example below shows how the carousel structure from the previous example is styled.
-It uses semi-transparent backgrounds behind the overlaid text, to ensure sufficient color contrast to the background image.
+As the background images can be distracting, using a background color for the overlaying text is a good way to ensure a good ratio even if images change.
+In this example, a semi-transparent background is used behind the overlaid text.
+Note that the opacity is high (80%) to make sure that the contrast ratio is met.
+Testing for contrast ratio conformance needs to be done using the resulting, visible color on the element, not the semi-transparent base color.

 {::nomarkdown}
 <%= notes_start %>